Antivirus: Free Windows/Mac Antivirus Software

 Google Chrome is the most popular web browser in use today.
 It is highly regarded for its speed, simplicity, security & privacy, customization and the ability to log into your own personalized browser, on any computer with Chrome installed, using your username and password.
-If you currently use the web browsers Microsoft Internet Explorer or Apple Safari it is recommended that you consider upgrading to Google Chrome.
+This is useful for logging into a computer and having all of your bookmarks and extensions available.
+If you currently use the web browsers Microsoft Internet Explorer (outdated and unsupported) or Apple Safari it is recommended that you consider switching to Google Chrome.

 Google Chrome Extensions

 Google Chrome browser extensions are small software programs that customize your browsing experiences.
 They enable users to tailor their web browsers for specific functionality and behavior to fit their individual needs and preferences.
 There are a lot of extensions that are created specifically for productivity and educational purposes including extensions for users with specific learning disabilities.

 Google for Education offers free online training programs that help learners better understand the suite of free Google classroom software and how they can be implemented into the classroom.
 The training covers topics such as fundamentals, advanced training, device, digital citizenship and safety and tools for diverse learners.
 Once the training is complete, you can take a test to earn a Google Certified Level 1 and Level 2 certifications.

 - Teachers Pay Teachers website, which has some Google Classroom activity suggestions